-Some people might be kind of scared when they think about permanent fixed metal braces being used to adjust their teeth.
-The clear alignment process is more complicated, but better for gradually improving your teeth alignment.
+Some people might be kind of scared when they think about permanently fixed metal braces being used to adjust their teeth.
+The clear alignment process is more complicated but better for gradually improving your teeth alignment.
 King Orthodontics professionals will answer your questions during each stage of the treatment.

 Patients will sit down with orthodontists to discuss their present teeth alignment and what they want to achieve with the treatment.
 Orthodontists will take a bite registration, x-rays and photographs and discuss what healthy teeth should look like.
 You will make all the important decisions together.